 Well, sounds like you need to get yourself a set of bonnet struts.
 Not only do they lift the bonnet higher than the little prop-stick does, but they look heaps better too!

-The struts are supplied with the required brackets and will suit all PD i30 (and i30N) and AD Elantra models
+The struts are supplied with the required brackets and will suit all PD i30 (and i30N) models

 Quick and easy upgrade to the i30

 extremely easy to install and 110% worth the money to get rid of the factory bonnet holder.

 Great little kit that was easy to install, powerful struts make light work of opening the bonnet and keeping it up though in the future if the kit is revised, I’d make the bracket on the bonnet end affix using both bonnet bracket bolts rather than one.

 Did the single bolt up rather tightly (didn’t wanna strip the thread) and the strut sometimes pushes the bracket off on an angle.